MicrosoftDocs/windows-dev-docs/hub/xamarin/xamarin-forms-android.md

 ## Run the app

 To run the app, press **F5** or click Debug > Start Debugging.
-If you are using an android emulator, your app will start in the emulator you've configured.
+If you are using an Android emulator, your app will start in the emulator you've configured.
 Otherwise, it will launch on your phone.

 ## Download the code